dansondergaard/tmhmm.py/README.md

 and 2 corresponds to being inside, transmembrane and outside, respectively.

-If you don't need the posterior probabilities set `compute_posterior=False`, this will save quite a lot of computation.
+If you don't need the posterior probabilities set `compute_posterior=False`, this will save quite a lot of computation:

+    annotation, posterior = tmhmm.predict(
+        sequence, 'mymodel.model', compute_posterior=False
+    )